Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: One-dimensional locally-active Mott memristor

 \subsection{Stability analyses}

 We start the stability analyses by looking at an isolated or uncoupled Mott memristor.
 The first step is to examine the stability of solutions for equation (\ref{eqn2}) by treating input current as a parameter with a zero or nonzero constant value, and plotting the kinetic function $f_x(x,i)$ as a function of the state variable $x$.
 If a solution $f_x(x,i)=0$ exists at a point $x_Q$, it is called a fixed point~\cite{Shashkin91}.
 This is because the state variable $x(t)$ with an initial condition $x(0)=x_Q$ remains unchanged at any future time, i.e., $x(t)=x_Q$ for $t>0$.
-In literature, several different terminologies are used for the same concept, including stationary point, invariant point, equilibrium point, critical point, singular point and steady state point.
-These terms are generally exchangeable.
-However, the use of equilibrium point may cause misinterpretation by physical scientists for reasons we will elaborate below.
+Literature from different disciplines have adopted a variety of terminologies for the same concept, including stationary point, invariant point, equilibrium point, critical point, singular point and steady state point.
+These terms are generally exchangeable, but may be confusing if not carefully chosen.
+Especially the use of equilibrium point may cause misinterpretation by physical scientists for reasons we will elaborate below.

 A system at equilibrium remains stable over time and does not require a net flow of energy or work to maintain that condition.
 A steady state also has stable internal states that remain unchanged over time.
 However, it requires a continuous energy input or work from the external environment to remain in a constant state.
 A memristor that has stable internal states while having a \emph{finite} current flowing through it is at a nonequilibrium steady state rather than at an equilibrium, since there is a net heat transfer $q_p$ into the memristor.
-In this paper, we mainly use the term of fixed point because of its prevalence in mathematics.
+In this manuscript, we mainly use the term of fixed point because of its prevalence in mathematics.
 Steady state will also be used as a descriptive term when it facilitates interpretation.
 For example, steady-state resistance is a preferred term than fixed-point resistance.

 For a current-controlled memristor, current is the appropriate input variable for stability analysis.
 However, one can still treat voltage $v$ as an input and run the same type of analysis.
 Interestingly, doing so would result in a bifurcation -- a qualitative change in the solution of a nonlinear system incurred by a small change in a parameter, such as creation or annihilation of fixed points, or a change in their stability.